 No, the patient needs to cover the cost of all medical cannabis products themselves.

-Can I grow my own medical marijuana in New Mexico?
+Can I grow my own marijuana in New Mexico?

-Yes, Personal Production Licensed (PPL) patients and designated primary caregivers are allowed cultivate up to 16 marijuana plants with four mature and 12 seedlings on any property owned by the patient.
+Yes.
+Residents of New Mexico 21+ may cultivate up to six (6) mature cannabis plants and six (6) immature plants.
+No more than 12 plants are allowed per household, regardless of the number of adults living there.
+For medical patients, Personal Production Licensed (PPL) patients and designated primary caregivers are allowed to cultivate up to 16 marijuana plants, with four mature and 12 seedlings on any property owned by the patient.

 Can I get fired for medical marijuana consumption?